dawiddiwad/verity-app/README.md

 -   **Input Methods**: Drag and Drop, or a traditional file browser.
 -   **Accepted File Formats**: `.pdf`, `.docx`, `.txt`, `.md`, `.png`, `.jpg`, `.jpeg`.
 -   **UI**: A clean dropzone displays a list of uploaded files, each with an icon and a remove button.
 An "Add More Files" button is available.
--   **Processing**: A loading overlay is shown while files are being processed (content extraction, etc.), creating a consistent experience with the URL parsing loader.

 ##### 3.1.3.
 Analysis Execution

 -   **Trigger**: A prominent "Analyze Resume(s)" button.
 -   **Prerequisites**: The button is **disabled** until a job is selected AND at least one resume is uploaded.
 If the API key is not set, clicking the button will first prompt the user to enter it.
--   **On Click**: A global loading state is activated.
-The analysis runs for each resume, and upon completion, the input file list is cleared, and the Analysis History table updates with the new results.
+-   **On Click**: The unified processing overlay appears with contextual information about the analysis progress.
+The "Analyze" button becomes disabled.
+Upon completion, the overlay disappears, the input file list is cleared, and the Analysis History table updates with the new results.

 #### 3.2.
 Analysis History Table